dhutapratama/docs/queues.md

 ```

 > **Note**
-> If configuring and managing Supervisor yourself sounds overwhelming, consider using [Laravel Forge](https://forge.laravel.com), which will automatically install and configure Supervisor for your production Laravel projects.
+> If configuring and managing Supervisor yourself sounds overwhelming, consider using [Lets Forge](https://forge.laravel.com), which will automatically install and configure Supervisor for your production Lets projects.

 <a name="configuring-supervisor"></a>
 #### Configuring Supervisor